 Guided Reading

 Most of the time during guided reading lessons we are using our running records to group kids by their reading level to deliver instruction at their instructional level.
 But, about once a week we do things a little differently.
-Here's what we wanted:
+Here's what we wanted:- We wanted to give our kids a very systematic approach to learning the nonfiction features and to explore how readers use them to collect information thus improving comprehension of nonfiction text.

-• We wanted our kids to be able to apply the nonfiction features in their own writing.
+- We wanted our kids to be able to apply the nonfiction features in their own writing.

-• We wanted to make a connection between our science and social studies content and reading and writing.
+- We wanted to make a connection between our science and social studies content and reading and writing.

-• We wanted of our kids to have exposure to the same nonfiction features and to the same content.
+- We wanted of our kids to have exposure to the same nonfiction features and to the same content.

 A Guided Reading Lesson